mikwielgus/topola/CONTRIBUTING.md

 # Contributing to Topola

-Literally anyone can contribute to Topola, including you.
+*Anyone* can contribute to Topola, including you.

 Contributions can be of any kind: documentation, organization, tutorials, blog posts, bug reports, issues, feature requests, feature